Family health and wellbeing at school 2021

-For children in Leicestershire, the end of August/start of September saw a return to education.
-To help you continue adjusting to the return (or start) of school, we’ve pulled together some hints and tips, resources and links to other websites that you might find useful:
+For children in Leicestershire, March is marking a return to ‘normal’ routine, with schools welcoming pupils back to full-time education.
+To help you continue adjusting to the return of school, we’ve pulled together some hints and tips, resources and links to other websites that you might find useful:

 We hope you have found this information useful.
 Please keep up to date with latest government guidelines, and more specific detail here which includes information for parents and carers about the opening of early years providers, schools and colleges, safety in schools, attendance, transport, school meals and exams.